dogwonder/donnie.dgw.ltd/README.md

 #### Desktop Recommended for Optimal Experience
 - **Keyboard Input:** This application is best experienced on a desktop due to its reliance on keyboard input.
+- **Know issues:**
-- **Navigation Note:** Occasionally, new tabs may not function properly.
-If this occurs, it's recommended to return to the [main menu](menu.html) and restart the process.
+   - Occasionally, new tabs may not function properly and the game can't be progressed.
+If this occurs, it's recommended to return to the [main menu](https://donnie.dgw.ltd/menu.html) and restart the process.
 Or make sure only one tab is open.
+   - Also you know this is Flash, In 2023.
+So there's that.

 #### Content Reconstruction Updates:
 - **Missing Sections:** Some sections have been reconstructed in HTML/CSS/JavaScript to replace missing SWF files.
 The application now redirects to alternative content when attempting to access these files.